dipien/releases-hub-gradle-plugin/README.md

 Print all the dependencies that are upgradeable.

     ./gradlew listDependenciesToUpgrade

+#### Count dependencies to upgrade

+Print the count of dependencies that are upgradeable.
+This could be useful for metrics.

+    ./gradlew countDependenciesToUpgrade --quiet

 #### Upgrade dependencies

 This task creates a Github Pull Request for each groupId that have at least one dependency to upgrade.